Agash/ObsWebSocket/CONTRIBUTING.md

 *   **Expected behavior:** What you thought would happen.
 *   **Actual behavior:** What actually happened.
 *   **Version information:**
-    *   ObsWebSocket.Net version (or commit hash if building from source)
+    *   ObsWebSocket.Core version (or commit hash if building from source)
     *   OBS Studio version
     *   obs-websocket plugin version (if using OBS < 28, though this library targets v5+)
     *   .NET version (`dotnet --version`)